Westley Allan Dodd: Trial

+Dodd claimed that speaking in his own defense was pointless and, ultimately, "the system had failed repeatedly"."If you add up all the prison time I was given but never made to serve, I'd be in prison until 2026... and those boys would still be alive."Washington State law gave Dodd the choice of execution by lethal injection or by hanging; Dodd stated that he wished to die by hanging because that was how he had killed Iseli, his last victim.
+In 1990, Dodd was sentenced to death for the murder of the Neer brothers, as well as for the separate rape and murder of Lee Iseli.

 Execution

 Less than four years elapsed between the murders and Dodd's execution.
-He refused to appeal his case or the capital sentence.
-He insisted that he could not control his urges and would kill again, stating in one court brief: "I must be executed before I have an opportunity to escape or kill someone else.
+He refused to appeal his case or the capital sentence, insisting that he could not control his urges and would kill again.
+He stated in one court brief: "I must be executed before I have an opportunity to escape or kill someone else.
 If I do escape, I promise you I will kill and rape again, and I will enjoy every minute of it."
 He also said in some interviews that death would give him relief from guilt over the murders.
-During his trial, he wrote a pamphlet on how parents could protect children from child molesters such as himself.
+During his trial, Dodd wrote a pamphlet on how parents could protect children from child molesters such as himself.